MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

    1. In the **Availability options** section, select the **View/edit availability options** link.

-   1. On the **Availability options** page you have the option of implementing proximity placement groups for target resources but don't make any changes, and then select **Cancel**.
+   1. On the **Availability options** page, you have the option of implementing proximity placement groups for target resources.
+Don't make any changes, and select **Cancel**.

-   > **Note**:
-   >- You also have the option of configuring capacity reservation.
-   >- You also have the option of configuring replication policy settings.
+   > **Note**: You also have the option of configuring capacity reservation and replication policy settings.

    > **Important**: Note that the IP address spaces differ between the virtual network in the primary and secondary regions.
 This is intentional, since it will allow connecting the two virtual networks together, which is necessary in order to configure replication between database servers hosted in the two regions.
 Such connection can be established by using virtual network peering.

 1. On the **Replication settings** tab of the **Enable replication** page, select **Next**.

-1. On the **Manage** tab of the **Enable replication** page, select **Next**.
+1. On the **Manage** tab page, select **Next**.

-1. On the **Review** tab of the **Enable replication** page, review the settings.
+1. On the **Review** tab, review the settings.
 For this exercise, we will **not enable** replication.

    > **Note**:
-   >- Initial replication usually takes aconsiderable time to complete.
+   >- Initial replication usually takes a considerable time to complete.
 Considering the limited time allocated to this lab, refer to the instructor regarding any extra steps to be performed as part of this task.
 In absence of any specific guidance, proceed directly to the next task.
    >- At this point you could provision both Azure Bastion and Azure Firewall.
 However, you should instead automate their provisioning as part of your disaster recovery failover procedure.
 This will minimize charges associated with maintaining the disaster recovery environment.
 The same should apply to other components of that environment that mirror the configuration of the primary Virtual Instance for SAP, such as Azure Premium file shares and custom routing.

 ### Task 3: Review monitoring options for SAP workloads managed by Azure Center for SAP solutions